Nancy-Kolaski/Nancy-Kolaski.github.io/README.md

 [Check out my GameCo project in more detail](project6.md#projec6)

-Assist GameCo Video Game company (a mock company) in developing new games and establish better marketing strategies across North America, Europe, and Japan.
+Assist GameCo Video Game company (a mock company) in developing new games and establish better marketing strategies across North America, Europe, and Japan using historical data since the 1980s.

 ***
 # CONTACT ME: